thicclatka/CLAH_IA/README.md

                         How many processors to use for CNMF segmentation.
                         Default is using all available processes.
   -cat CONCATENATE, --concatenate CONCATENATE
                         Concatenate H5s into a single H5 before motion correction, but create 2 segDicts.
 ONLY USE THIS TO COMBINE THE RESULTS FOR THE SAME SUBJECT ID ACROSS 2 SESSIONS.
   -psv PREV_SD_VARNAMES, --prev_sd_varnames PREV_SD_VARNAMES
                         Use the old variable names for the segDict (i.e. A, C, S, etc).
                         Default is False, in which names will be A_Spatial, C_Temporal, etc.
-  -kws KERNEL_WINDOW_SIZE, --kernel_window_size KERNEL_WINDOW_SIZE
-                        Window size in pixels for the morphological filter that enables background subtraction (preprocessing for miniscope data).
-                        Default is None.
-If None, but 1-photon data is detected, will prompt user to enter a kernel window size, with a default of 20. [***STILL TESTING***]
 ```

 ### [Unit Analysis](./CLAH_ImageAnalysis/unitAnalysis/__init__.py)